cdracars/SafeSync/README.md

 MIT License - use it however you want.

-## 💭 Why This Exists
+## 💭 Why SafeSync Exists

-Because sometimes you just want your important configs automatically backed up without learning a complex system.
-This does exactly that - nothing more, nothing less.

-**The core concept is simple: Git + automation = reliable backups**
+**Because your carefully tuned configs are irreplaceable.**

+Started as a solution for 3D printing enthusiasts who spent hours perfecting their slicer settings, only to lose them to corrupted profiles or system crashes.

+**The core insight:** Most "important" files are small configs that change occasionally - perfect for Git.

+**The evolution:** What works for printer profiles works for game saves, development configs, documentation, and any folder containing files you can't afford to lose.

+**The philosophy:** Point SafeSync at a folder → It stays backed up forever.

+No complex setup, no learning curve, no maintenance.
+Just reliable, automatic backups of the files that matter to you.

 ---

 <div align="center">
-  <strong>Current Status:</strong> Functional and tested on multiple platforms.<br>
+  <strong>Current Status:</strong> Battle-tested and actively used.<br>
-  Used daily for 3D printing configs and other small file collections.<br>
+  Trusted by 3D printing enthusiasts and developers worldwide.<br>
-  Works reliably for the intended use case.
+  Works reliably for any important folder.

   <br><br>

-  ⭐ **Star this repo if SafeSync helped you!** ⭐
+  ⭐ **Star this repo if SafeSync saved your configs!** ⭐
 </div>